How Mobile Tech Helped BNSF Logistics

 So, one of the things that I did when I first joined the organization was really listen to our employees.
-I didn’t come in and just want to revamp everything with internal communications.
-I wanted to listen to what people said.
-I wanted to have understanding of what worked for them, what didn’t work.
-I did a communications audit.
-I had focus group interviews.
+I didn’t come in and just want to revamp everything with internal communications, I wanted to listen to what people said.
+To have understanding of what worked for them, what didn’t work.
+I did a communications audit, and I had focus group interviews.
 I spent hours talking to our leadership team to fully understand what is going on in the organization.

 Some of the things that I heard during this time is that there was a need for improved communication and collaboration.
 I think like so many different companies, our teams were very siloed.
 And if you didn’t work in the corporate headquarters, you didn’t really feel like their voice was heard.
 You didn’t feel connected to the leadership team because you physically didn’t see them on a daily basis.
 There was a desire for more real time communication between our employees at senior leadership.
 Our employees wanted better mobile communication and technology.